 Vietnam’s transition from a centrally planned to a market economy has transformed the country from one of the poorest in the world into one of the most dynamic in the East Asia region.
 The government has created several new “technoparks” around the country to support IT and software outsourcing.

-With its fast-growing tech industry and emerging middle class (expected to reach 26% by 2026), Vietnam is becoming an innovation and tech hub in Southeast Asia.
-Hanoi and Ho Chi Minh City, in particular, have seen a mushroom growth of startups, and many software developers and engineers have experience working in the United States or Europe.
-In June 2020, the World Bank announced funding for a major project involving three of the country’s national universities to improve the quality of research and teaching, including digital skills.
+The Vietnamese government has announced plans to focus on the development of 6G infrastructure in 2022 and strengthen existing digital infrastructure.
+Plans include an emphasis on cloud computing, digital platforms, and software services.
+A recent report found the country’s digital economy is growing at a pace of $136 billion a year.
+With its emerging middle class (expected to reach 26% by 2026), Vietnam is becoming an innovation hub in Southeast Asia: Hanoi and Ho Chi Minh City, in particular, have seen a spike in growth of startups, and many software developers and engineers have experience working in the United States or Europe.

 Vietnamese is the official language.
 English skills are generally weak but improving, especially in the younger population (older Vietnamese may be more proficient in French, the official language under colonial rule).
 English is often spoken with a heavy accent that can be difficult to understand over VoIP, but engineers can usually read and write English, so written communication is an effective collaboration tool.